 Extra checks for women

 - Hormone analysis: This is done on the third day of the menstrual cycle and is made up of FSH, LH and 17 β-Estradiol.
 If the third day is a holiday, the test can be done between the second and fifth day of the cycle.
 The woman can bring the results from her hometown.
+It is not always indispensable.

 - Hysterosalpingography: The permeability of the uterus and the Fallopian tubes is checked by means of a contrast x-ray technique.
 It should be carried out between the eighth and twelfth day of the cycle and can be done in the patient’s hometown.
 This test is not always necessary.

-- Viral load determination via PC: this has to be done before insemination takes place.
+- Viral load determination via PCR: this has to be done before insemination takes place.
 If the pregnancy does occur, the HIV antibody determination has to be performed every three months until birth in order to control seronegativity.

 Artificial Insemination requirements